 Shuttle service from Patriots Point Naval and Maritime Center to Daniel Island for the 5 mile start will depart Patriots Point.
 The first shuttle for DI will leave between 6:15 AM.
 Last at 6:45 AM.
 One bus will stay on site at Daniel Island until race starts in the event that participants have to be taken back.
 Race instruction will begin at 7:55 AM followed by lining up for entrance into the water at 8:10 AM.

-Shuttle service from Patriots Point Naval and Maritime Center to Hobcaw Yacht Club for the 2.4 mile start will begin at TBD.
-The last shuttle bus will leave Patriot's Point at TBD.
+Shuttle service from Patriots Point Naval and Maritime Center to Hobcaw Yacht Club for the 2.4 mile start will begin at 6:30 AM.
+The last shuttle will leave at 7:00 AM.

 You will be given a drawstring bag to take your stuff to the start and that bag will be taken from the start to the finish.
 You must include your cap and timing chip(s) in the items you take with you to the start of the race; both items are mandatory.
 Make sure to pack a shirt in the bag; Patriots Point requires that everyone wear a shirt before you leave the docks.